Antonio Valero de Bernabé: Simulacrums of a Puerto Rican War of Independence

 The Congress of Panama approved the resolution to pursue the independence of Puerto Rico and Cuba unanimously, with Bolívar arguing the organization of troops and war ships.
 However, these plans where used to pressure the end of the war and force Spain to recognize the new nations.
 Immersed in an internal struggle and receiving demands of the United States not to interfere with their interests at Cuba (and preferring Spanish over British control in the region) and Britain's opposition to intervention because of negotiations to leave the Caribbean alone if Spain recognized the emancipated nations (in turn expecting the United States or France to take over if Spain left the region), the incursion was aborted for the moment.

 The Ocaña Convention placed Bolívar and Santander in direct confrontation, with the latter having the majority.
 The situation failed to reach a consensus and the royalist faction withdrew from the event, effectively marking the dissolution of Gran Colombia into smaller nations.
 As Bolívar headed towards Bogotá, either to abdicate as president or take the role of dictator depending on the source, he survived an assassination attempt.
 This led to the execution of several dissidents and the exile of Santander.
 At Bogotá, Valero de Bernabé served as Subchief of Staff.

 On January 25, 1827, after Spain and England entered war, Bolívar began plotting to side with the British and take Puerto Rico along generals Briceño Méndez, Montilla and Padilla.
 Santander proposed the use of the Girardot battalion in the incursion, knowing Valero de Bernabé's willingness and expecting to easily convince him.
-However, before the plan came to fruition, Spain and Britain solved their differences diplomatically, with Bolívar opting to not to enter into a war without allies.
+However, before the plan came to fruition, Spain and Britain solved their differences diplomatically, with Bolívar opting not to enter into a war without allies.
 José Valero would later state that his father never stopped thinking about Puerto Rico, and that he persistently held to the idea of its independence.